chama-x/create-chx-app/create-chx-app/STRUCTURE.md

 The root directory contains a working copy of the template for development and testing purposes:

 - Used for testing changes before they are added to the template
+- Has its own `package.json` with the name "chx-template-dev"
 - Not part of the npm package
+- Allows you to run `npm run dev` to test changes locally

 ## Deployment Strategy